opennorth/represent-boundaries-docs/docs/reference/index.md

 The default geospatial output format is GeoJSON.
 Add a `format=kml` or `format=wkt` query parameter to get KML or Well-Known Text.

 The `simple_shape` endpoint simplifies the shape, looks fine and loads fast.
 Represent Boundaries uses a tolerance of `0.0002` by default to simplify the shape.
-You can change the tolerance by setting `SIMPLE_SHAPE_TOLERANCE` in `my_project/settings.py`.
+You can change the tolerance by setting `BOUNDARIES_SIMPLE_SHAPE_TOLERANCE` in `my_project/settings.py`.
 If you change the tolerance, run `loadshapefiles` with the `--reload` switch.

 * Get all simple shapes from a boundary set